California Consumer Privacy

 - visited an SDG&E event

-An authorized agent may make CCPA requests on behalf of a consumer only if the authorized agent is a parent or guardian acting on behalf of their minor child; or a person registered with the Secretary of State authorized to act on the consumer's behalf.
+An authorized agent may generally make CCPA requests on behalf of a consumer only if the authorized agent is a parent or guardian acting for their minor child; or a person registered with the Secretary of State to act for another person or otherwise as specifically permitted under the CCPA.
 After you submit your CCPA Request, you will be contacted to provide proof that you are authorized to act on behalf of the consumer, prior to the request being completed.

 Only an individual who is a resident of the State of California may make CCPA requests.
 CCPA requests may not be made to obtain information about a business entity.